willpatton/Scoreboard/README.md

 ## Libraries
 The [FastLED](https://github.com/FastLED/FastLED "FastLED") library is used to drive the LEDs.

-The [nRF](https://github.com/tmrh20/RF24/ "nRF") is used to drive the radio transceivers.
+The [nRF24L01](https://github.com/tmrh20/RF24/ "nRF") library is used to drive the radio transceivers.

 ## Files
 The main project is in the folder: scoreboard

-The wireless remote is in the folder: scoreboard_controller
+The wireless remote project is in the folder: scoreboard_controller